-North Carolina Marine Fisheries Commission Rules 15A NCAC 03H .0103 PROCLAMATIONS, GENERAL 15A NCAC 03M .0503 FLOUNDER 15A NCAC 03M .0512 COMPLIANCE WITH FISHERY MANAGEMENT PLANS
+15A NCAC 03H .0103 PROCLAMATIONS, GENERAL 15A NCAC 03M .0503 FLOUNDER 15A NCAC 03M .0512 COMPLIANCE WITH FISHERY MANAGEMENT PLANS used based on the following criteria for the discussion of potential management measures in Amendment 3.

 The N.C.
-Department of Environmental Quality and the division recognize the required reductions in the southern flounder fishery are significant but necessary to increase the
+Department of Environmental Quality and the division recognize the required reductions in the southern flounder fishery are significant but necessary to increase the probability of successfully rebuilding this important recreational and commercial resource.
+A 72% reduction is